euklid86/workable_assessment/README.md

 ## 📌 Features

 - Upload CSV files to import candidates
-- Automatically maps candidates to job titles via Workable shortcodes
+- Automatically map candidates to job titles via Workable shortcodes
 - Optionally posts candidates to the talent pool
 - Logs all actions and errors
 - Simple and extensible API architecture